rohgoyal/getting-started/toolkit/2a/README.md

     ![](pictures/1b.png)
    - Name: Client ID; Parameter name: X-IBM-Client-ID
    - Name: Client Secret; Parameter name: X-IBM-Client-Secret
-   - For both new keys, ensure that the "Located In" field is set to "Header".
+   - For both new keys, ensure that the **Located In field** is set to "Header".
     ![](pictures/2a.png)